Viking sword

 Viking

-In this exhibition you can see our most spectacular artifacts from the Viking Age.
+In this exhibition you can experience our most spectacular artifacts from the Viking Age.

-In 793, a monastery on Lindisfarne in England was attacked by seafarers, that were likely to have come from present-day Norway.
+In 793, a monastery on Lindisfarne in England was attacked by seafarers who were likely to have come from present-day Norway.
 This represents the start of the 300-year-long Viking Age.

-The artefacts in this exhibition tell the story of this dramatic era – starting in a society built around the farm and the Norse gods and ending with a state under one king and one God.
+The objects in this exhibition tell the story of the Viking Age – which starts in a society built around the farm and the Norse gods, and ends in a unified kingdom with a new religion.

-The exhibition is created over three years, with different themes.
-This year's theme is the Viking voyages.
+The exhibition is expanded with various themes over three years.
+This year's new theme is the farm.

 Bispeknapp